HeeManSu/astra-agi/astra/framework/README.md

 ### `build_domain_schema(semantic_layer)`

-Converts an `EntitySemanticLayer` into a `DomainSchema` — the structured representation used by the compiler.
+Converts an `EntitySemanticLayer` into a `DomainSchema`, the structured representation used by the compiler.

 ### `generate_stubs(semantic_layer)`